Red caviar

 In Japanese cuisine, it is usually marinated in salt or soy sauce and sake.

-The seasoning used varies from household to household.
+The seasoning used varies between households.
 Many families pickle red caviar using only soy sauce, but some use dashi instead of sake or mirin.

-Russians enjoy red caviar as an appetizer on buttered bread or on a blini (Slavic pancake).
-Caviar on blini is often paired with sliced salmon and champagne, especially on such occasions as Russian New Year's Eve.
-Caviar is also a popular gift among Russians.
+Russians enjoy red caviar appetizers (zakuski) on buttered bread or on a blini (Slavic crêpes).
+Caviar on blini may be paired with sliced salmon and champagne, especially on such occasions as Russian New Year's Eve.

-Production of Red Caviar

-Countries that harvest Pacific salmon, which produce Red Caviar are: Japan, Russia, The United States, and Canada.